rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 This cluster should now have met prerequisites.

-### Submitting Jobs
+####Step 2.
+Copy sample data in to GCS Bucket
+    Copy the sample data<link> into the same GCS bucket where the GPU initialization scripts are stored.
+The GCS directory structure should look like the followinf

+        ```
+    /$STORAGE_BUCKET/test/mortgage_eval_merged.csv
+    /$STORAGE_BUCKET/train/mortgage_train_merged.csv
+    /$STORAGE_BUCKET/spark-gpu/rapids.sh
+    /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-ubuntu.sh
+    /$STORAGE_BUCKET/spark-gpu/internal/install-gpu-driver-debian.sh
+    ```

+#### Step 3.
+Build Sample Apps
-1. Jar: Please build the sample_xgboost_apps jar with dependencies as specified in the [guide](/getting-started-guides/building-sample-apps/scala.md) and place the Jar into GCP storage bucket.
+    a) Scala App: Please build the sample_xgboost_apps jar with dependencies as specified in the [guide](/getting-started-guides/building-sample-apps/scala.md) and place the Jar into GCP storage bucket.

     You can either drag and drop files from the GCP [storage browser](https://console.cloud.google.com/storage/browser/rapidsai-test-1/?project=nv-ai-infra&organizationId=210881545417), or use the [gsutil cp](https://cloud.google.com/storage/docs/gsutil/commands/cp) to do this from the command line.

-### Submit Spark Job on GPUs
+    b) PySpark App: Please build the sample_xgboost pyspark app as specified in the [guide](/getting-started-guides/building-sample-apps/python.md) and place the files into GCP storage bucket.

+#### Step 4.
+Submitting Jobs

-Use the following command to submit spark jobs on this GPU cluster.
+### Use the following command to submit sample Scala app on this GPU cluster.

 ```bash
     export STORAGE_BUCKET=dataproc-initialization-actions